Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 "The truth..."

-Lu Li suddenly opened his eyes wide, his emotions seemingly on the brink of losing control.
+Lu Li suddenly opened his eyes wide, his emotions seeming to teeter on the brink of losing control.

 His gaze was bloodshot, his voice hoarse.

-"The truth is that damned Bitter Almond Flavor!
-That cursed rainy night!
-Do you think you're the only one who remembers it?!"
+"The truth is that damned bitter almond scent!
+That damned rainy night!
+Do you think you’re the only one who remembers it?!"

-Before he finished speaking, his expression changed dramatically.
+Before he finished speaking, his expression changed abruptly.

-It was as if he realized he had spoken out of turn, or perhaps he had reached some limit of his body.
+It was as if he realized he had said too much, or perhaps he had reached some limit within himself.

 He suddenly clutched the wound at his side, cold sweat instantly beading on his forehead.